Julio Velázquez

-Julio Velázquez Santiago (born 5 October 1981) is a Spanish football manager, currently in charge of Eredivisie club Fortuna Sittard.
+Julio Velázquez Santiago (born 5 October 1981) is a Spanish football manager, currently in charge of Bulgarian First League club Levski Sofia.

 He began coaching at 15, and was the youngest ever Segunda División manager with Villarreal B at 30.
-He managed four other teams in that league.
+He managed four other teams in that league, and Alavés in La Liga.

 Abroad, Velázquez spent several years in Portugal's Primeira Liga with Belenenses, Vitória de Setúbal and Marítimo.
-He also had a brief spell in the Italian Serie A, at Udinese.
+He also had a brief spell in the Italian Serie A at Udinese, and the Dutch Eredivisie with Fortuna Sittard.

 Football career

 Early years

 Velázquez started training at the age of only 15, being in charge of youth teams in his hometown of Salamanca.
 His first job as a senior came in 2004, with AD Peña Respuela in the regional leagues.

 Velázquez made his debut in the national leagues in 2010–11, being appointed at Polideportivo Ejido in the Segunda División B. He resigned in March, days after sporting director Enrique Burgos, and the Andalusians eventually finished 14th.